 I’ve been on a quest to change my thinking from pessimistic and negative to being more positive, open and optimistic.
 In my post, Controlling Negative Thinking, I shared some methods on how to have a more positive mindset.
 For past three months I’ve been implementing them daily.

 I have to say that I’m in a vastly different place mentally.

 Here is another example – I just got back from a wonderful weekend getaway to New Orleans.
 When I walked in the door of the office Monday morning, we were having network issues.
 Since I am the IT point of contact at our office, this becomes my problem and I have to work with our technician in Florida to get the issues resolved.

-I really don’t like IT work and in the past this would have caused me to be a grumpy bitch all day and then milk it well into the evening about just how much my life sucks.
+I really don’t like IT work.
+In the past this would have caused me to be a grumpy bitch all day and then milk it well into the evening, dwelling on how unfair life is.

-It seems downright simple to me now to just stop having the outlook that life is unfair and nothing good is ever going to happen to switch to looking at the world with more optimism and that the universe wants to give you whatever you want.
+It seems downright simple to stop having the outlook that life is unfair and nothing good is ever going to happen and switch to looking at the world with more optimism.

 There’s lots written on this, has to do with vibrations or the energy that you are putting out in the world and what you attract back, but don’t take my word for it.
 Try it out for yourself.

 Honestly, you have absolutely nothing to lose by trying out the suggestions in my previous post.
 If it doesn’t work for you, then you are no worse for trying, but if it does, it’s downright magical.